smart-edge-open/ido-specs/doc/applications-onboard/using-openness-cnca.md

 ### Bring up of NGC components in Network Edge mode

-- If OpenNESS (Edge Controller + Edge Node) is not yet deployed through openness-experience-kit, then:
+- If OpenNESS (Edge Controller + Edge Node) is not yet deployed through converged-edge-experience-kits, then:
-  Set `flavor` as `core-cplane` in `inventory.yml` (a sample `inventory.yml` is shown as below) before running `deploy.py` as described in [OpenNESS Network Edge: Controller and Edge node setup](../getting-started/network-edge/controller-edge-node-setup.md) document.
+  Set `flavor` as `core-cplane` in `inventory.yml` (a sample `inventory.yml` is shown as below) before running `deploy.py` as described in [OpenNESS Network Edge: Controller and Edge node setup](../getting-started/openness-cluster-setup.md) document.
 If not, skip this step.

   ```yaml
   ---